openshift/installer/docs/user/ovirt/install_ipi.md

 $ openshift-install create cluster --dir=install_dir
 ```

-When the all prompts are done the installer will create 3 VMs under the oVirt
+When the all prompts are done the installer will create 3 VMs under the
-cluster supplied, and another VM as the bootstrap node.
+Cluster supplied, and another VM as the bootstrap node.
 The bootstrap will perform ignition fully and will advertise the IP in the
 pre-login msg.
-Go to oVirt webadmin UI, and open the console of the bootstrap
+Go to Engine webadmin UI, and open the console of the bootstrap
 VM to get it.
 In the end the installer finishes and the cluster should be up.